1300 748 137

 How to Choose the Best Dehumidifier for Mould

 If your space is heated or you live in a warmer part of Australia then the best choice is to use a compressor dehumidifier.
-If the room you plan on using it in regularly drops below 15C then you should consider using a desiccant dehumidifier. as they work much in colder temperatures.
+If the room you plan on using it in regularly drops below 20C then you should consider using a desiccant dehumidifier, as they work much in colder temperatures.
+If you're not sure about which is best for you then read our guide about desiccant vs compressor dehumidifiers.

 The next thing is to make sure that the dehumidifier you are considering purchasing is suitable for the size of your room.
 You can see the recommended room size for all of our units in the product page specification section.